Accessibility at the University of Oregon

 Transportation Services strives to make the University of Oregon campus accessible to all, regardless of conditions that limit mobility.
 We are also committed to providing clear and accurate information for the faculty, staff, students, and visitors who travel to campus.

-All persons who park in University-owned parking lots, during hours when permit or payment to park is required, must obtain and display a University of Oregon parking permit or pay hourly for parking.
+All persons who park in University-owned parking lots, during hours when permit or payment to park is required, must obtain a University of Oregon parking permit or pay hourly for parking.
 These requirements also apply to ADA spaces on campus.

 Visitor ADA Parking:

 Visitors displaying a DMV issued Disabled Person Parking placard are eligible to park in marked ADA spaces by obtaining a University of Oregon Visitor Parking Permit from the parking portal.
 You may also use the convenient Parkmobile app to purchase a 'virtual permit' which allows you to park in an ADA space without needing to purchase a permit from Transportation Services.

 The Access Shuttle provides free on campus transportation for faculty, staff, and students with conditions that impact mobility.
 The Access Shuttle operates Monday-Friday 7am-5:30pm.

 Access shuttle services are currently suspended.
 Services will resume Fall Term 2021.

 If further accessibility options are needed, the Accessible Education Center, the Office of Investigations and Civil Rights Compliance, or the Office of the Dean of Students are available to review individual situations and determine if a different parking accommodation is appropriate.